javastarchild/testDeck/index.md

 ## MPG Calculator
 1. When you know approxamatley how much your car weighs in pounds (lbs) ...
 2. Want to know a good estimate for MPG?
-Continue reading for how do use it ..
+Continue reading for how to use it ..
 ![plot of chunk howitworks](assets/fig/howitworks1.png) ![plot of chunk howitworks](assets/fig/howitworks2.png)

 --- .class #id